Everyone talks about New Year’s resolutions, but how to make resolutions that work?

 Put these affirmations into a document you can look at every day.
 If you know what your theme is, write it at the top of the list.
 If not, just leave a space for it – it will make itself known eventually.
 Keep your affirmations document on your iPad as I do, or print it off and put it on your office wall or the fridge.
 Just make sure it’s somewhere that it is easy to look at regularly, preferably first thing in the morning.
 Read your list every day.

 Be open to inspiration

-Keep your eyes open for tools that will help you achieve your aspirations – last year Gretchen Rubin’s The Happiness Project was great inspiration for me.
-Books, seminars, online TED talks – be open to all the knowledge and support that is out there.
+Keep your eyes open for tools that will help you achieve your aspirations.
+Books, blogs, seminars, online TED talks – be open to all the knowledge and support that is out there.

 Review your progress regularly

 Congratulate yourself on your successes and encourage yourself to continue with your tougher aspirations.
 You may find your aspirations evolve and change throughout the year.
 That’s okay too.
 One of the beauties of aspirations is that nothing is carved in stone.

 You can’t fail when you are aspiring

 While I may not always achieve my aspirations, the ones I have achieved have enhanced my life.
 Any aspirations I don’t achieve – and that are still relevant at the end of the next year – simply go on the next year’s aspirations list.
 There’s no time limit on aspiring!

 Some unachieved aspirations will simply slip away.
 We change a lot in the course of a year – some of the things I thought I wanted in Januarys gone by are really are not that important to me anymore.
 That’s okay.
 In fact, knowing that is a really good thing.

 Aspirations have been helping me grow personally, professionally and emotionally for a number of years now.
 I encourage you to give them a try.